This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Creating Suitable Habitat

-- Leave dead snags for natural cavities
+Leave some dead snags standing for natural cavity nests.

 Offering Preferred Foods